Ethics and the Triage Model in Managed Care Hospital Psychiatry

 Traditionally associated with military and civilian disaster medicine,

-has had considerable appeal for understaffed, underfunded mental
+had considerable appeal for understaffed, underfunded mental health centers

-health centers where staff members perceive themselves to be, and
+where staff members perceive themselves to be, and commonly are, embattled

 However, the clinical and ethical pitfalls of the application of the

-medicine, since clinicians' and patients' emotional reactions to
+since clinicians' and patients' emotional reactions to one another play

-et al., 1981).
-Here we shall examine how group process, evoked
+Here we shall examine how group process, evoked hostility and patients'

 Triage as a Decision Rule: Ethical Implications